ceph/ceph/doc/cephadm/upgrade.rst

 Upgrading Ceph
 ==============

-Cephadm is capable of safely upgrading Ceph from one bugfix release to another.
-For example, you can upgrade from v15.2.0 (the first Octopus release) to the next point release v15.2.1.
+Cephadm can safely upgrade Ceph from one bugfix release to the next.
+For example, you can upgrade from v15.2.0 (the first Octopus release) to the next point release, v15.2.1.

 The automated upgrade process follows Ceph best practices.
 For example: